 Is A Wholesale Real Estate Contract Right For You?

 A wholesale contract can benefit both the seller and buyer in different ways.
-Let’s take a close look at the pros and cons for both parties, so you can decide if entering one (or more) of these contracts is suitable for you.
+Let’s take a close look at the benefits and drawbacks for both parties, so you can decide if entering one (or more) of these contracts is suitable for you.

 As a seller, there are two main pros of working with a wholesaler.
 If you’ve got a distressed property, it will be easier to sell it wholesale as is.
 That means you’ll avoid paying for costly repairs to make the sale.

 In addition, you won’t be looking for a buyer on your own.
 A wholesaler will typically market your property to a vast network of real estate agents and investors, helping you make the sale fast.

-However, it’s not all good news.
-Working with a wholesaler involves two main potential drawbacks.
+For the seller, it’s not all good news.
+Working with a wholesaler involves two main potential downsides.
 A wholesaler influences the terms of the sale, including raising the price of your home so that they can make a profit.
 If it sells, you won’t see a penny of that increased price.

 But, if it doesn’t sell in the contractually specified time frame, the wholesaler can back out of the deal.
 That means you’ll be back at square one trying to unload your property.